-We have granted the underwriters an option for a period of 30 days to purchase up to the underwriting discount.

-additional shares from us at the public offering price less
+We have granted the underwriters an option for a period of 30 days to purchase up to 1,363,636 additional shares from us at the public offering price less the underwriting discount.

-The underwriters expect to deliver the shares against payment in New York, New York on
+The underwriters expect to deliver the shares against payment in New York, New York on November 7, 2023.

 J.P.
-Morgan
+Morgan Leerink Partners Stifel RBC Capital Markets Chardan